llm-bible/llm-bible.github.io/_publications/yu2024defense.markdown

 ---
 layout: publication
-title: In Defense of RAG in the Era of Long-Context Language Models
+title: In Defense Of RAG In The Era Of Long-context Language Models
 authors: Yu Tan, Xu Anbang, Akkiraju Rama
 conference: "Arxiv"
 year: 2024